SalehO/GolumGlobe/docs/final.md

 Welcome to Golem Globe where we trained a Minecraft agent how to play our own variation of Wumpus World.
 In this video we will describe the rules of the game, how we trained our agent, how well it did in the beginning stages of training, and how well it did after.
 This video is only a brief description of the project.
 For more details please read the following project report.

 ## Project Summary
 Golem Globe, inspired by Wumpus World, is an environment in which a Minecraft agent must traverse through a platform that contains a single block of gold, multiple pits, and multiple monsters.
 The goal of this project was to create a Minecraft AI that can navigate through a platform of pits and monsters to locate and retrieve the treasure/gold without falling into a pit or being killed by a monster during its journey.
 To survive, the agent must make observations of their immediate surroundings and decide which direction will be most rewarding (or least dangerous) for them.
+If the agent smells a stench it is an indication that they are beside a monster; a breeze indicates that the agent is beside a pit; the sparkles of glitter indicate that the agent has found the gold.
+These percepts will help the agent navigate through the platforms.
+For more information regarding the rules of Golem Globe and a more in-depth explanation of the game please vist our [Home Page](https://soberanc.github.io/GolemGlobe/).

 ## Approaches
 To train our agent we incorporated reinforcement learning through Q-Tables in which the agent will record their observations made on a given map as they explore that map in search of the gold.